rish-16/tp/docs/UserGuide.md

 ### Listing all patients : `list`

-Shows a list of all patients in the records system.
+Shows a list of all patients in the record system.

 Format: `list`